The Nativity of St. John the Baptist—his feast day—is celebrated on June 24th.

-Families and communities would gather around the fire dressed in their national or local costumes and pray together to Saint John for his intercession that the summer might be a blessed season for homes, crops, and throughout the country.
+On the Vigil of the feast, June 23rd, families and communities would gather around the fire dressed in their national or local costumes and pray together to Saint John for his intercession that the summer might be a blessed season for homes, crops, and throughout the country.
 Sometimes they would perform traditional folk dances accompanied by singing and music.

 The following is a prayer that can be said: